esp8266/Arduino/readme.txt

 0008

+* Updated examples (in distribution and on the website).
 * Added an EEPROM library (see reference for details).
+* Added a Stepper motor library (see reference).
 * Patched to reduce binary sketch sizes by building the Arduino core as a library (.a) file - now only the needed parts of the core are linked into a sketch.
 Originally written by Nicolas Roland, revised by Don Cross.